Burning people alive was one of the most common ways of punishing blasphemers, witches and heretics in medieval Europe.

-The Burning of Jews in Medieval Europe
+Burned Alive – The Burning of Jews in Medieval Europe

-The Burning of Templar Knights
+Burned Alive – The Templar Knights

 The Death Procession

-The Methods of Burning alive
+The Methods of Burning people alive

 Jan Hus the Czech priest and philosopher was burned alive for heresy in medieval times

-Varying Degrees of Pain
+Burned Alive Torture – Varying Degrees of Pain

 In other cases, a quick death was coupled with the punishment of burning so that the person in question was either strangled before being burned, or he was pierced with an iron bar through the breast as soon as the fire rose high around him.

 Notable Persons Burned at the Stake

-Burning Alive Summary
+Burned Alive Summary